-Biography of Simon Burns-Cox.
-Simon has been a professional Sculptor and Letter Carver since 1997 working in Stone, Marble, Slate and Granite and other mediums and is based at The Edinburgh Sculpture Workshop in Edinburgh Scotland which is an International Centre for Sculptors.
+Simon Burns-Cox has been a professional Sculptor and Letter Carver since 1997 working mainly in Stone and Marble but also in other media.
+He is based at The Edinburgh Sculpture Workshop in Edinburgh, Scotland which is an International Centre for Sculptors.

-Simon was born in Sussex in 1962.
-He began life in The Far East in Borneo and Malaysia and was then educated at Clifton College Bristol and London University where he studied Environmental Science.
-After University, he trained as a Science Teacher but decided that school life was not for him so went into the business world eventually becoming Director of a Medical Advertising Agency in Gloucestershire, England.
+Simon Burns-Cox was born in Sussex in 1962 and was educated at Clifton College Bristol and London University.
+He then trained as a Teacher but decided that school life was not for him so went into the business world eventually becoming Director of a Medical Advertising Agency in Gloucestershire, England.

-It was at this point his life changed.
-Aged 33 he was taken seriously ill with a brain hemorrhage which left him unable to speak for two years.
-During this bleak period, however, he discovered the art of Stone Carving which he found allowed him to express himself at this time and gave him much enjoyment.
+It was at this point Simon’s life changed.
+Aged thirty-three, he was taken seriously ill with a brain haemorrhage which left him unable to speak for two years.
+During this bleak period, however, Simon discovered the art of Stone Carving which he found allowed him to express himself at this time and gave him much enjoyment.

-Upon his return to the UK, he worked at The Bath Artists Studios in Bath, England, for six years and then moved to Edinburgh, Scotland, where he is now based at The Edinburgh Sculpture Workshop.
+Upon his return to the UK, Simon worked at The Bath Artists Studios in Bath, England, for six years and then moved to Edinburgh, Scotland in 2010 where he is now based at The Edinburgh Sculpture Workshop.

 He holds several professional memberships which include the following:

 - Licentiate Member of The Society of Designer Craftsmen London

 - Member of The Royal Glasgow Institute of The Fine Arts

 - Member of The Society of Scottish Artists (SSA)